August faction incident: August plenary session

-When the plenum finally opened on 30 August, Kim started with a report on his visit to the Soviet Union and other socialist countries.
-Near the end of his speech, he said that the issue of cult of personality previously existed in the WPK but had been nearly solved.
-His speech was followed by one by Party Secretary of North Hamgyong Kim Thae-gun, who praised WPK policy and attacked trade unions and the Ministry of Trade, which were led by anti-Kim figures.
-His speech was followed by Minister of Trade Yun Kong-hum, who said his speech "will be focused on the personality cult, which exists in our party, and its serious consequences".
+Soon after, the reformist members took the lead in speaking and began to act.
+The first to speak was Minister of Trade Yun Kong-hum, who said his speech "will be focused on the personality cult, which exists in our party, and its serious consequences".
 His speech, which was eventually interrupted, attacked Kim Il Sung for creating a "police regime", accused him of "flagrantly trampling upon democracy inside the Party and stifling criticism", which he said "completely contradict the party’s charter and the Leninist norms of party life".
 He criticized the Party's Propaganda and Agitation Department for suppressing views contrary to those of Kim Il Sung and recommended the WPK make a decision "on the ideology of the personality cult, the centre of which is Comrade Kim Il Sung".
+He criticized Kim Il Sung's cult of personality having reached an incurable level and believed that the chairman of the Workers' Party should not be an irresponsible person like Kim Il Sung.
+In addition, Yun suggested that the issue of Kim Il Sung's cult of personality be discussed by the party.